-Unlike other schools, our group classes don’t exceed 3 students in a class.
 Students will be matched based on similar Chinese language ability and whether students are part time or intensive.
-3 students will allow each student ample opportunity to ask questions and practice speaking, while also benefiting from group discussions, hearing the questions other students ask and learning other points of view.
-The course will be designed to meet the needs of all three students.
 A class can be made up of a group of friends or colleagues.
 Small group classes will be scheduled at a set time each week.
 Small group classes are best for people with stable and predictable schedules!

 Chinese for Daily Living:

 The topics covered are broad and inclusive of all topics needed to live in China and communicate effectively across a wide variety of situations.
-Students will learn to speak, listen, read, and write Chinese.
 Specific content would depend on the needs of the student and whether the class is one on one or a small group.

 The HSK (Hanyu Shuiping Kaoshi, an assessment of your Chinese ability that is officially recognized worldwide) is becoming more and more important for foreigners in China as many companies now require a passing score to gain employment.
 Furthermore, a good score can also make it easier to get a work visa!
 HSK prep courses are available as one on one classes or in a small group.
 Small group courses will be divided by the level of HSK students are studying for.